tomwcodes/Screen-Guardian/memory.md

-# ScreenGuardian Project
+# DashCamPrice Project

 ## Project Overview
-This project is a screen protector price comparison website, focusing on the visual layout and structure without populating it with actual data.
-The website is designed to help users compare screen protector prices for various devices.
+This project is a dash cam price comparison website, focusing on the visual layout and structure without populating it with actual data.
+The website is designed to help users compare dash cam prices for various brands and models.

 ## Current State
 The project currently consists of: